JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesTransaction.md

 This electronic data can then be handled and translated into a database

+**OR** if doing manual data transfers, **CSV** files can be easliy imported into a database, they are text based comma seperated files.

 ## Transactions
 In a database, a single logical opperation perfomed is handed by transaction processing as a transaction